 13. Shake It Off.
 2.9 billion views.

-The catchy tune was co-written by American Taylor Swift and Swedes Max Martin and Shellback.
+The catchy tune was co-written by Taylor Swift (U.S.) and Swedes Max Martin and Shellback.
 The latter were also the producers.

-For the video Taylor called Mark Romanek, who had previously directed other beautifully shot videos such as Michael and Janet Jackson’s Scream.
+For the video, Taylor called Mark Romanek.
+He had previously directed other beautifully shot videos such as Michael and Janet Jackson’s Scream.
 Mark has said that he is usually the one that comes up with the concept for his videos, but that this time it was Taylor who did.
 The look of the video, on the other hand, was Mark’s idea.